uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/06_Randon_Testing.md

 | Micro | Social/Strategic Interaction<br />(Firm competition in oligopolistic markets) |
 | Macro | General Equilibrium effects                                  |

-## Conditional Randomized Experiments

-If one or more external parameters affect the causal effect of the treatment on the outcomes, then we have to do different randomized conditions.

-By independent testing at different conditions, we can keep the effect of the external parameter as a constant, and we will get the true causal effect of the treatment.

-It leads to **conditional exchangeability**
-$$
-x \perp \!\!\! \perp
-(y^1, \dots, y^A) | s
-$$
-where $s$ is the sub-population.
-This is the [Effect Modifiers](## Effect Modifiers)

-## Self-Selection Effect

-In economics, we assume that everyone

-- is rational
-- makes decisions/selections to maximize self-interests

 ## Examples

 ### Exams